Green Smart House Solution - Max-i Fieldbus

 • The entire Max-i specification fils only approximately 250 pages, but over half is background material and annexes.
 As a comparison, most other fieldbus systems and wireless systems have specifications of well over thousand pages that you need to read and understand.

 • It is not necessary with big software stacks, expensive and time consuming conformance tests and perhaps consulting assistance.
 The entire protocol is handled in hardware, so you cannot do anything wrong, and by far the majority of applications can just use one of the standard objects.
-The only things you have to do to make a very advanced and reliable smart-house product is therefore to buy a chip (when it becomes ready), copy an application note and you are ready to sell to a price, which is lower than a wireless solution.
+The only things you have to do to make a very advanced and reliable smart-house product is therefore to buy a chip (when it becomes ready), copy an application note and you are ready to sell to a price, which is lower than a wireless solution and much lower than distributed I/O.

 • The publisher-subscriber method, which addresses the various process values instead of the devices, makes it unnecessary to specify a lot of device data models, which anyway almost always will be more or less outdated.
 Even the most complex device now and in the future like mass flow gauges with several hundred setup parameters and features, which will never be standardised, just publish and consume a number of values, so it is only necessary to specify a few standard data types.